oktadev/okta-blog/_source/_posts/2023-08-30-passwordless-authentication.md

 We can see what user authentication looks like with an account for the site set up and the initial passkey created.

-The user opens their favorite website (the Relying Party) in their browser (the Client) and initiates signing in by entering their username and pressing **Authenticate**.
-They'll see a prompt from the client to complete authentication using the passkey they created during registration.
+The user opens their favorite website (the Relying Party) in their browser (the Client) and initiates signing in by entering their username.
+In the [webauthn.me](https://webauthn.me) site we're using, the user authenticates immediately after registering as the next step demonstrating the process.

-{% img blog/passwordless-authentication/webauthnio-authn.jpg alt:"webauthn.io site authenticate user prompt from the browser" width:"800" %}{: .center-image }
+{% img blog/passwordless-authentication/webauthnme-authn.jpg alt:"webauthn.io site authenticate user prompt from the browser" width:"800" %}{: .center-image }

-But we want to see what's going on under the covers, so let's look at the network call.
-The web app calls the server with the username from the user entry.
+When the user tries to sign-in, the web app calls the server with the username entered.

-{% img blog/passwordless-authentication/webauthnio-authn-request.jpg alt:"webauthn.io site network call request to authenticate user" width:"800" %}{: .center-image }

 The server remembers you're using passkeys! 🎉 The server responds with a challenge and additional information required for authentication, such as Relying Party and user credentials or authenticator information.

-{% img blog/passwordless-authentication/webauthnio-authn-response.jpg alt:"webauthn.io site network call response to authenticate user" width:"800" %}{: .center-image }

 The website uses WebAuthn to get credentials, which causes the browser to pass the challenge to the authenticator.
 The authenticator verifies it has credentials for the site and can sign the challenge using the keyset registered, a process called "assertion."
 The authenticator requests user consent via biometric verification or a PIN and returns the signed assertion.
 The browser presents the user with an authentication challenge through the browser, which we see in the screenshots above of the authentication flow.
 The user grants consent using the passkey.

-{% img blog/passwordless-authentication/webauthnio-authn-ctap.jpg alt:"webauthn.io site authentication authenticator grant" width:"800" %}{: .center-image }
+{% img blog/passwordless-authentication/webauthnme-authn-consent.jpg alt:"webauthn.me site authentication authenticator grant" width:"800" %}{: .center-image }

 The web app sends the signed assertion to the server for validation.
 The server validates the public key used matches what it has on hand for the user, the challenge matches the one from the initiate request, and the Relying Party information is correct.
-We can see the request call payload for server verification.

-{% img blog/passwordless-authentication/webauthnio-authn-success.jpg alt:"webauthn.io site authentication success response" width:"800" %}{: .center-image }

 Authentication success!

+{% img blog/passwordless-authentication/webauthnme-authn-success.jpg alt:"webauthn.me site authentication success response" width:"800" %}{: .center-image }

 ## Passkeys everywhere